Transilien Line P

 Transilien Line P is a railway line of the Paris Transilien suburban rail network.
 The trains on this line travel between Gare de l'Est in central Paris and the east of Île-de-France region.
 Transilien services from Paris-Est are part of the SNCF Gare de l'Est rail network.
 They have a total of 83,000 passengers per weekday.

 The first sections of the Paris-Est network opened on 3 January 1849, they were reorganized into Transilien Line P on 31 December 2004.

+Translilien Line P formerly included a branch from Esbly to Crécy-la-Chapelle, operated as a self-contained service with tram-train vehicles.
+In 2025, this branch was administratively separated from Line P and rebranded as tramway line T14.